 The reason why I wrote this article is because of a Hong Kong stuntman named Vincent Kwok Wing-Sing.
 After his film career ended in 1974, he was not seen again by Kung Fu movie fans until he was interviewed by Toby Russell.
-Vincent was interviewed alongside the Chan stuntman brothers: Peter Chan Lung and Billy Chan Wui-Ngai.
+Vincent was interviewed alongside two stuntman brothers: Peter Chan Lung and Billy Chan Wui-Ngai.
 Vincent was then interviewed for a 2004 documentary titled Dragon Since 1973.
 In both instances, he wore glasses.
 I don’t usually see retired H.K. stuntmen wear glasses.
 His life after Al Adamson’s The Dynamite Brothers (1974) is a mystery.
 We don’t even know the series of events that led to his H.K. film career, which signalled the beginning and end of Bruce Lee’s comeback to H.K. cinema.
 Vincent’s first movie was Bruce’s second martial arts movie, Fist of Fury (1972) whereas he appeared in Bruce’s final overall movie, Enter the Dragon (1973).
 We can’t say that Vincent was too saddened by Bruce’s death to continue doing movies unless he was blackmailed into appearing in The Dynamite Brothers.

 Tomorrow will be the 49th anniversary of when Enter the Dragon was released in U.S. cinemas.
-In Chapter One of his underrated 1988 biography, director Robert Clouse deftly addressed the issue of Bruce being murdered by the Triads (the Chinese mafia who are known formerly as the Three Harmonies Association).
+In Chapter One of his underrated 1988 biography, director Robert Clouse deftly addressed the issue of Bruce being murdered by the Triads (the Chinese mafia who are known formerly and formally as the Three Harmonies Association).
 Robert establishes that a school teacher had a story about Bruce getting into trouble with them, but then Robert gives a minor history lesson as to what the Triads are all about.
 In this context, Clouse didn’t have to bring up their involvement in the film industry (such as collecting fees from extras), but Clouse did so because it was a way to help put into perspective what was previously established about Bruce as an underage actor and what he would be coming up against in his thirties.
 Repetition in storytelling can be crucial because it helps to draw attention to a seemingly minor detail.
 In Chapter One, Clouse mentions that the Triads control most of the stuntmen.
 In Chapter Thirteen, he mentions that the stuntmen belonged to the Triads.

 Any other storyteller would have just had that info stated in the later chapter, especially since Bruce didn’t work with stuntmen when he was a kid.
 However, Clouse immediately follows the Chapter One inclusion by stating that one of the rumours about Bruce’s death is that he was killed by the Triads for an “obscure and ill-defined” reason.
 He then follows this up by mentioning that a person who is inducted into the Triads is sworn a blood oath where death will befall them if they break their word.
 In Chapter Thirteen, Clouse mentions that Bruce’s stuntmen were loyal to him and protective of him.
 He would even give some of them loans.
 It’s especially indicative of Clouse’s intention that he never addresses the Triad killing in Chapter Eighteen, which is titled Who Killed Him?, but he carefully lets you know that he’s aware of the situation.
 He goes out of his way to use bold font to drop a hint as he typed: “Is it possible that Bruce was murdered, as so many claimed at the time and still believe?
 The answer, based on everything which can be learned to date, is yes.”

 Back to Vincent Kwok, he can be seen in the documentary that was immediately filmed after Bruce’s death: Golden Harvest’s Bruce Lee: The Man and the Legend.
-In the above photo depicting Bruce’s H.K. funeral, he is on the far right.
+In the above lobby card depicting Bruce’s Hong Kong funeral, he is on the far right.
 On the far left is actor Kenneth Tsang.
 The central figure is actress Nancy Kwan.
 After Bruce died, his widow Linda realized that it would be pointless to move his Marcy Circuit Trainer machine back to California, so she donated it to La Salle College in Kowloon.
 She could have donated it to Golden Harvest so that they can train their stuntmen and martial arts actors instead of a Catholic secondary school that Bruce was expelled from.
 Even more ironic is that February 28, 1973 was when he showed up at Saint Francis Xavier College to present the Sports Day prizes.
-I think that Linda chose La Salle because Brother Henry Pang once helped a 14-year-old Bruce escape Triads who wanted to decimate him for picking a fight with the son of a Triad chief.
+I think that Linda chose La Salle because Brother Henry Pang had once helped a 14-year-old Bruce escape Triads who wanted to decimate him for picking a fight with the son of a Triad chief.

 Bruce ordered the exercise machine in November 1972 when he was in America with Golden Harvest’s founder, Raymond Chow.
 They went to sign the Warner Brothers deal to co-produce Bruce’s first American movie.
-While in America, Bruce wrote a letter to regular co-star Unicorn Chan where he told him that music made him realize that rhythm is the source of martial arts, martial arts films and life.
-The three elements become one and they inspire the other.
-On November 22 in Hong Kong, Bruce wrote a letter to Bob Baker where he disclosed that he might consider no longer doing business with Raymond since he lacks the right dedication.
+While in America, Bruce wrote a letter to regular co-star Unicorn Chan where he told him that music made Bruce realize that rhythm is the source of martial arts, martial arts films and life.
+The three elements become one and they inspire one another.
+On November 22 in Hong Kong, Bruce wrote a letter to Bob Baker where he disclosed that he might consider no longer doing business with Chow since he lacks the right dedication.
 There is something that Jackie Chan and Anders Nelsson have said about how Bruce might have blurred the line between who he was on both sides of the camera.
 Bruce tricked himself into thinking he was superhuman.
 While he proved the American doctors wrong in 1970 about a sex-inflicted back injury preventing him from being able to kick again, Bruce couldn’t really prove them wrong in 1973 about not being able to take drugs again.

 In terms of drug-addicted Kung Fu stars, Donnie Yen was the next reported one to indulge in cocaine.
 In terms of sex, Li Yi-Min was the next such star to engage in philandering.
 Robert Tai told Toby Russell about getting into fights on Li’s behalf because he loved to sleep with other men’s wives.
 In a 2001 BBC documentary called I Love Kung Fu, producer Fred Weintraub claimed that Bruce was a womanizer “to a degree” when the subject of his death came up.
 Robert Clouse alluded to knowing about Bruce’s drug problem and sex addiction in the most subtlest of ways.
 In his biography’s foreword, he wrote: “My perceptions of Lee were dented and bent from what I knew about him; others were destroyed.
 There are individuals who have a particular axe to grind, or wish to bury an episode that might prove embarrassing, or someone who feels protective of a public image.
 Piecing together the portrait is imprecise, but the attempt goes on.”

 Unicorn was in five films with Alan Tang, most notably Love and Blood (1972) and Back Street (1973).
 These featured a gangster named Michael Chan Wai-Man.
 While Alan was a decent martial artist, Michael was a professional fighter who won the Southeast Asia Fighting Championship for two consecutive years (1970 and 1971).
 Michael was a friend of Unicorn, whose failure to become a movie star was bound to result in journalists saying that Little Unicorn is smaller than Little Dragon.
 Michael became a Triad at 17, but his ascent to gang leader status began with a stretch in prison as a correctional officer.
 He helped so many convicts that they owed him favours.
 After two years and eight months, he became a policeman.
 After four years, he was fired when his superiors found out about his Triad lifestyle.
 Michael then became an actor at the age of 25.
 His first film was Love and Blood.
 It was released two days after his 26th birthday.
-Despite being kicked off the force, he was untouchable as a criminal.
+Being kicked off the force didn’t make him any less untouchable as a criminal.
 In an interview, he said: “Back then, you couldn’t call the police.
 Because when I collected your protection fee, the police get a cut too.”

 From left to right, that’s Chieh Yuen (who was in Bruce’s The Game of Death), Michael, Chen Sing, San Kuai, Bolo Yeung and Fong Yau.
 Chen Sing stands out because he had more star power.
 After Bruce died, Chen appeared in a film called Black Panther.
 Released in late September of 1973, the film is significant because Bruce had been in talks to make a film with a similar title.
 In early July, director Walter Chung Chang-Hwa had completed a script called Big Battle with the Black Panther.
 Bruce was very satisfied with it, but his death stopped him from making the movie.
 Twenty years later, Alan Tang starred in a film called The Black Panther Warriors.
 Chen Sing’s 1973 movie is notable for how it inspired a scene in Police Story (1985) where Jackie Chan escapes from a police station by taking a superintendent hostage.
 There’s even a scene in Black Panther which inspired Police Story Part II (1988) by having Jackie cornered in an alley by a car before he turns around to kick the windshield.